bennettpeter/MythTV-LeanCapture/README.md

 Press ctrl-c to end the script, which otherwise repeats the process every 5 minutes.

-Run vlc and open the video card.
+Run /opt/mythtv/leancap/leanvlc.sh leancap1.
 You should see the page of "Favorite Channels" and the channel numbers and programs displayed.
 Close vlc.

 Repeat the menu navigation test for each tuner if you have more than one.